 Here you will find answers to some of the commonly asked questions regarding window tinting in Arizona, including important information on the Arizona Window Tinting Law restrictions.

 Have a question for ProLine Window Tint?
-Give us a call with any additional questions, including information regarding the window tint law in Arizona.
+Give us a call at (480) 273-9225 with any additional questions, including information regarding the window tinting law in Arizona.

-The Arizona window tinting law states a maximum 35% AZ legal tint for the front two windows and any darkness for the rear sides & rear window.
+The Arizona window tinting law allows a maximum limit of 35% for the two front windows, and any darkness for the rear sides, and rear glass.

 Most two and four door vehicles take about 2-3 hours to complete and SUV's take 3 hours or more.
 We take all the necessary precautions to obtain a clean installation.
 During the process some windows may not meet our standards and are redone adding extra time to the install process.

-Some important things to consider are the quality of the tint and the installation.
-Typically, cheap tint has low heat & UV rejection, and are known to bubble, and turn purple in just a couple years needing to be replaced.
-ProLine Window Tint only sells and installs top-grade auto tint with a Factory Lifetime Warranty.
+Some important things to consider are the quality of the tint, and the installation.
+Basic, low-grade tint provides minimal heat & UV rejection, and have drastically shorter life spans.
+ProLine Window Tint only installs top-grade ceramic, and carbon tint that offers maximum heat rejection, and a Lifetime Warranty.

 Window film is fitted and heat formed to the outside of the glass.
 Once finished off, the glass is prepped clean and the film is installed on the inside of the windows.